samibkf/jooy-app4/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Supabase Setup

+### Environment Variables

+The following environment variables need to be set in your Supabase project:

+1. **PDF_ENCRYPTION_KEY**: A 32-character string used for AES-256 encryption of PDF files
+   - Example: `a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6`
+   - This should be set as a secret in your Supabase project settings

+### Setting up Supabase Secrets

+1. Go to your Supabase project dashboard
+2. Navigate to Settings > Edge Functions
+3. Add the following secret:
+   - Name: `PDF_ENCRYPTION_KEY`
+   - Value: Your 32-character encryption key

+### Storage Buckets

+The application expects the following storage buckets:

+1. **private-pdfs**: For secure PDF storage (private access)
+2. **pdfs**: For fallback PDF storage (public access)

+### Edge Functions

+The following Edge Functions are implemented:

+1. **get-encrypted-worksheet**: Securely fetches and encrypts PDF data
+2. **get-worksheet-data**: Fallback function for basic worksheet data

+### Database Schema

+The application uses the following tables:

+- `worksheets`: Stores worksheet metadata
+- `regions`: Stores interactive regions for each worksheet

+Run the migrations in the `supabase/migrations` folder to set up the database schema.